-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2012.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2014.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were

-(b) applicant of montation/i /talintica applicante circula monace in ait notoa otaaonte C1 Total first-time, first-year (freshman) men who applied 0 C1 Total first-time, first-year (freshman) women who applied 4478 C1 Total first-time, first-year (freshman) men who were admitted 0 C1 Total first-time, first-year (freshman) women who were admitted 1349 C1 Total full-time, first-time, first-year (freshman) men who enrolled 0 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0 C1 Total full-time, first-time, first-year (freshman) women who enrolled 586 C1 Total part-time, first-time, first-year (freshman) women who enrolled 0
+(b) approant of montaneous, raminous approante encara montane Total first-time, first-year (freshman) men who applied 0 Total first-time, first-year (freshman) women who applied 4667 • Total first-time, first-year (freshman) men who were admitted 0 Total first-time, first-year (freshman) women who were admitted 1418 Total full-time, first-time, first-year (freshman) men who enrolled 0 Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enrolled 593 Total part-time, first-time, first-year (freshman) women who enrolled 0 Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enrolled

-C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-Yes No İ C2 Do you have a policy of placing students on a waiting list? Χ C2 If yes, please answer the questions below for Fall 2 2012 admissions: C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted C2 Is your waiting list ranked? no C2 If yes, do you release that information to students? n/a C2 Do you release that information to school counselors? n/a
+Yes No C2 Do you have a policy of placing students on a waiting list?
+X C2 If yes, please answer the questions below for Fall 2014 admissions: C2 Number of qualified applicants offered a placed on waiting list 1182 C2 Number accepting a place on the waiting list 687 C2 Number of wait-listed students admitted 85 C2 Is your waiting list ranked?

+- C2 If yes, do you release that information to students? - Do you release that information to school counselors?